dm5xx/xxFlexController/README.md

   <b>ADVACNED</b>: Still not enough actors?</b> Your xxFlexradioController is coming with 2 Layers!
 You can for example have Layer 1 setup (mapped) for DXing, and Layer 2 for contest.
 You can switch any time.
 Default (after restart) will be Layer 1.
 See instructions down below.
 </p>
 <p>
   <b>Thanks to FlexRadio!
-You designed a master piec of SDR!
+You created a master piece of SDR!
 AND: Thanks for sharing the API with your community.
 This is something really special!</b>
 </p>
 <p>
   <b>Current Version: 0.9c - 20240215</b>